-Whatcom Unified Emergency Management (WUEM) is a partnership between the Whatcom County Sheriff’s Office Division of Emergency Management (DEM), the City of Bellingham’s Office of Emergency Management (OEM), and several local jurisdictions, organizations and agencies.
+The Whatcom Unified Emergency Coordination Center is a partnership between the Whatcom County Sheriff’s Office Division of Emergency Management and the City of Bellingham’s Office of Emergency Management to coordinate emergency management in all of Whatcom County.

-To contact the Whatcom Unified Emergency Management Offices:
+To contact the Whatcom Unified Emergency Coordination Center:

 You can also engage with us on the following social media platforms: